Joud-Alnefaie/HTML-Only-Visual-Novel-Game/README.md

-## This was an attempt at an experiment to test the limits of HTML to see whether the gameplay and flow of visual novel games can be implemented solely using HTML.
+## This was an experiment aiming to test the limits of HTML to see whether the gameplay and flow of visual novel games can be implemented solely using HTML.
 At first it seemed like it can be achieved by using HTML only yet, as I progressed, more and more limitations arised so, there were some places where I was forced to use CSS.

 ### I don't claim ownership of any images displayed in this project.
 Images were sourced from free third-party websites.